 We also have a formal mentor program, through which we match solo practitioners with other in-network legal professionals to discuss how to best serve clients and grow their businesses.

-All these features have empowered more than one of our legal partners, like Meli Sandén, to hire paralegals, which in turn, enables them to take on more client engagements with or outside of Ontra.
+All these features have empowered more than one of our legal network members, like Meli Sandén, to hire paralegals, which in turn, enables them to take on more client engagements with or outside of Ontra.

 Ontra is at the forefront of legal tech

-Advanced technology is the heart of how Ontra gives employees and legal partners freedom in their careers.
+Advanced technology is the heart of how Ontra gives employees and legal network members freedom in their careers.

-We also give our legal partners access to Documate, a leading contract workflow automation tool, to use in their practices.
-Ontra’s freelance lawyers receive a discounted member rate to Documate, through which they can build custom apps for their private practice clients and reduce contract drafting time by 90%.
+We also give our legal network members access to Gavel (previously Documate), a leading contract workflow automation tool, to use in their practices.
+Ontra’s freelance lawyers receive a discounted member rate to Gavel, through which they can build custom apps for their private practice clients and reduce contract drafting time by 90%.

 Ontra helps lawyers thrive

-Ontra’s legal partners include winemakers, startup founders, mental health professionals, nonprofit organizers, and children’s book authors.
-One in-network lawyer raised enough capital through her partnership with Ontra to launch a retail fashion line, while another became a registered doula and now assists with home births.
-Still another legal partner, Mario Christodoulou, is using his transition to working with Ontra to retrain in psychology.
+Ontra’s Legal Network includes winemakers, startup founders, mental health professionals, nonprofit organizers, and children’s book authors.
+One in-network lawyer raised enough capital through her relationship with Ontra to launch a retail fashion line, while another became a registered doula and now assists with home births.
+Still another network member, Mario Christodoulou, is using his transition to working with Ontra to retrain in psychology.